 - Promoting transformational changes to the state’s freight system

 RAMP is working with many partners to address the health problems and social inequities related to the state’s freight transportation system – the infrastructure of ships, ports, trains, rail yards, distribution centers trucks and other equipment that move goods in and across California.
 In addition to those goods, the freight system brings pollution and quality of life burdens to too many communities, especially low income communities and communities of color.
 In addition to advocating for the full implementation of the state’s diesel risk reduction regulations, RAMP and its allies are also working with the California Air Resources Board to develop and adopt transformational changes to the freight system.

 - Promoting public health in regional land use decisions

-RAMP, as part of the Ditching Dirty Diesel Collaborative (DDDC), is working on the Regional Transportation Plan (RTP) for the San Francisco Bay Area to adopt public health criteria into the regional planning process for the land use and transportation planning scenarios for the years 2020 and 2035.
-Locally, DDDC has been actively engaged with the staff of the Metropolitan Transportation Commission (MTC) promoting health protective measures that highlight the land use conflicts, affordable housing developments and freight transport issues within the Bay Area.
-MTC has established an One Bay Area grant that will allocate approximately $660 million dollars to county agencies such as the congested management agencies (CMA) to implement smart growth measures within their opportunity growth jurisdictions or Priority development areas.
+RAMP, as part of the Ditching Dirty Diesel Collaborative (DDDC), is working to adopt public health and environmental criteria into land use and transportation planning scenarios for the San Francisco Bay Area’s Sustainable Communities Strategy.
+Locally, DDDC has been actively engaged with the staff of the Metropolitan Transportation Commission (MTC) to promote health protective measures that highlight land use conflicts, affordable housing developments and freight transport issues within the Bay Area.
 RAMP continues to advocate for smart growth and healthy development where economic, environmental and public health inequities exist.

 This bill establishes a permanent source of funding for affordable housing.
-This funding will make up for funding lost for affordable housing with the elimination of the state’s redevelopment agencies.
+This funding will make up for funding lost for affordable housing with recent elimination of the state’s redevelopment agencies.
 A lack of quality affordable housing serves as a force that pushes people into living in unhealthy, substandard housing conditions.
 This bill would increase access to healthy, affordable housing.